 - Affiliates Committee

-The charge of the Affiliates Committee is to support implementation of the Affiliation Agreements by providing guidance for the clinical activities of the medical school and its practice plan, and the educational and research activities that are in collaboration with Borgess Health, Bronson Healthcare, and Western Michigan University.
+The charge of the Affiliates Committee is to support implementation of the Affiliation Agreements by providing guidance for the clinical activities of the medical school and its practice plan, and the educational and research activities that are in collaboration with Ascension Borgess, Bronson Healthcare, and Western Michigan University.

 - Appointment and Promotion Committee